How to pass mechanical reasoning tests

 A mechanical reasoning test differs somewhat from other psychometric assessments in that it does require a level of pre-existing knowledge.
 To help you prepare, we’ve outlined the most common question types below.

-Questions relating to levers test your understanding of the relationship between input force and output force, and how this is used to gain a mechanical advantage.
+Questions relating to levers test your understanding of the relationship between the input force and output force, and how this is used to gain a mechanical advantage.

 You’ll be shown a diagram of a lever: a bar balanced or leaning on a fixed point called a fulcrum.
 Placed on the bar will be one or more weights, and you’ll need to calculate the force required to lift those weights.